chauff/cse1500-web-transcripts/Assignment-2.md

 # Assignment 2

-In the first part of this assignment, you will add client-­side JavaScript code to your application to make it *interactive*.
-In the second part of this assignment, you will get started with node.js.
+In this assignment you will built the backbone of your application.
+In the first part of this assignment, you will add client-­side JavaScript code to your application to make it interactive.
+In part II, you will write node.js code and use Ajax/JSON to enable the client and server to communicate with each other.

 Remember that this is a group assignment!
-Work efficiently as a team!
+Work efficiently as a team! **[TODO: both need to know the code, but one can have written one part and the other the other part ...]**

 **[TODO: make it clear how exactly the deliverable should look like: where to upload, what to upload]**